 At BMW Law Group, we are passionate about representing those who have lost a loved one and want to help the victim’s family members during this difficult time.
-We operate on a contingency fee basis, meaning your family won’t pay a dime in attorney’s fees unless we win your case.
-Request a free consultation with our Atlanta wrongful death attorneys today.
+We operate on a contingency fee basis, meaning your family members won’t pay a dime in attorney’s fees unless we win your case.
+Request a free consultation with an Atlanta wrongful death lawyer today.

-Georgia state law defines wrongful death as the loss of life connected to someone else’s negligent, reckless, intentional or criminal acts.
+Georgia state law defines wrongful death as the loss of life connected to someone else’s negligent, reckless, intentional, or criminal acts.
 If your loved one had survived and been able to file a personal injury lawsuit in Atlanta, you most likely have grounds for a wrongful death claim.
 Although compensation cannot replace a loved one, our wrongful death attorneys in Atlanta are committed to helping a victim’s family recover financial stability after the accident.
 Georgia Law (Ga.
 Code §51-4-2) states that the family of the person who died can make a claim for “the full value of the life of the decedent.”

 There are many ways in which one person’s carelessness or recklessness can give someone else a fatal injury.
 If your loved one lost his or her life in any of the following circumstances, you may have grounds for a wrongful death claim:

-Our Atlanta personal injury lawyers have experience representing surviving family members in these types of wrongful death cases and many others.
+Our Atlanta wrongful death lawyers have experience representing surviving family members in these types of wrongful death cases and many others.
 We have the resources and ability to ensure your family has what it needs during the legal process of a wrongful death suit and can help you file a claim.

-The wrongful death lawyers at BMW Law Group care about families in Atlanta and are committed to seeking fair compensation from the responsible party.
+The experienced Atlanta wrongful death lawyers at BMW Law Group care about families in Atlanta and are committed to seeking fair compensation from the responsible party.
 Our law firm has spent many years representing the surviving family members of those wrongfully killed throughout Georgia.
 We are here to help you with the complicated legal process of a wrongful death suit and get you the compensation you deserve.
 Call (770) 225-4510 anytime or submit a request online and we will get back to you as soon as possible with your legal options.
 We offer a free case evaluation for those who have lost a loved one.